risetarnished/coding-practice/src/H/DFS/II/Hard/AllSubsetsII/README.md

 }
 ```

-_Alternative method: only difference is the way we handle the DFS process_
+_Alternative method: at the current level/index, continue DFS, controlled by the variable "index"_

 ```java
 public class Solution {